-If OPIC insurance is purchased, the premiums paid must be added to the project's cost.
+If OPIC insurance is purchased, then the premiums paid must be added to the project's cost.

 Several organizations rate countries according to different aspects of risk.
 For example, Transparency International (TI) ranks countries based on perceived corruption, which is an important part of political risk.
-Table 26-4 shows selected countries.
-TI rates Iceland as the most honest country, while Chad and Bangladesh are tied for the most dishonest.
-The United States is ranked seventeenth.
+Table 17-4 shows selected countries.
+Denmark, New Zealand, and Sweden are rated by TI as the most honest countries, while Somalia is the most dishonest.
+The United States is ranked eighteenth.